ColSoc/issues/.github/ISSUE_TEMPLATE/new_species.md

 ---
-name: 🌟 New Species Log
+name: 🌟 New Species
-about: Propose a newly discovered/described beetle species
+about: Propose a species name that needs adding
 title: "[New Species]: "
 labels: 'new species'
 assignees: ''
 ---

-### Proposed or Assigned Taxon
+### Taxon
-*Family, Genus, and Species name (if already named).*
+*Family, Genus, and Species name.
+Make sure to include the authorship.*

-### Holotype / Specimen Location
-*Where is the physical type specimen housed? (e.g., Natural History Museum, London; personal collection; pending deposit)*

-### Distinguishing Characteristics
-*What primary traits separate this from the most closely related species?*

 ### Publication Status
 - [ ] Undescribed / Work in progress